Prehistoric fortifications 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 Several shrines were used by priests to curse certain people or to assign mythical powers to Roviana warriors.
 Two of such shrines are Leo-zuzulongo and Leo, both symbolically linked to the land of Roviana ancestors in Bao.
 These shrines contain heavy basalt slabs brought from the central part of New Georgia Island.

-Nowadays only head of stone dog remains – it is made of coral stone and seems to be decaying fast.
+Nowadays only the head of a stone dog remains – it is made of coral stone and seems to be decaying fast.
 This head still was here in the early 2000s and hopefully still is there.
-It is moved around a bit – in different photographs, it is seen in different positions.
+It is moved around a bit – it is seen in different positions in photographs.

 Realm of Roviana culture

 New Georgia and surrounding islands are dotted with archaeological monuments: skull shrines, megalithic monuments, remnants of fortification walls, all created by local Roviana cultures.

 Most ancient structures are located in the jungle of central New Georgia – the largest monument here is the Bao complex of settlements.
-Oldest dated shrine in Bao is built sometimes around 1200 AD.
-There are many larger and smaller shrines and other structures scattered around New Georgia and surrounding islands – such as Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
-In many places, whole forest ground is covered with archaeological artifacts.
+The oldest dated shrine in Bao is built sometime around 1200 AD.
+There are many larger and smaller shrines and other structures scattered around New Georgia and surrounding islands – such as the Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
+In many places, the whole forest ground is covered with archaeological artifacts.